raspberrypilearning/space-talk-ccw/en/step_2.md

 </div>
 </div>

-Underneath this window is the Scratch editor.
+Behind this window is the Scratch editor.
 It looks like this:

 ![An annotated screenshot of the Scratch editor, with the Stage, Stage pane, Sprite pane, Sprite list, and Code area labelled.](images/scratch-interface.png)